 As part of our climate change strategy, we identify risks in our timberlands business.
 These risks include changes in productivity due to changing precipitation patterns as well as road network damage from extreme weather events.

 In response to these risks we are:

-- Increasing our monitoring of the effects of changing weather patterns on tree health and productivity - Performing a risk assessment of climate impacts on our entire timberlands ownership - Assessing different harvest options with changing precipitation patterns - Improving our growth and yield models with climate variables (including precipitations patters)
+- Increasing our monitoring of the effects of changing weather patterns on tree health and productivity - Performing a risk assessment of climate impacts on our entire timberlands ownership - Assessing different harvest options with changing precipitation patterns - Improving our growth and yield models with climate variables (including precipitations patters) $\,$

-In our normal business practices, we utilize regionally adapted sustainable forest management practices to reduce the effects of drought on forest regeneration and our practice of forest thinning reduces the potential effects of drought.
+As part of our commitment to excellent and sustainable forest management, we utilize regionally appropriate management techniques to reduce the effects of drought on forest regeneration and our practice of forest thinning reduces the potential effects of drought by lowering leaf area index.
 We have one of the world's largest traditional tree-breeding programs, with a focus on developing tree varieties able to withstand the regional extremes in climate.
 We continue to build on over five decades of long-term growth and yield research to understand forest growth trends over time and its relationship to local and regional climate.
 This information forms the basis for adaptive management to address possible shifts in our timber growing environment.
 Our bio-mathematical models of tree growth enable the evaluation of how shifts in climate may affect our forests.

+The response to this risk is integrated into how we operate as a company and our commitment to excelling forest management, SFI certification and legal and regulatory compliance.
 We do not disclose a specific risk response cost due to the integration of risk management into our operating framework.